Hafnium Leveraging Multiple Zero-Days to Attack Microsoft Exchange

 Deep Instinct urges its customers (and every reader) to update relevant MS-Exchange servers with the latest updates released by Microsoft ASAP.
 In addition to patching the vulnerabilities, Microsoft released guidance and ways for organizations to check if they have been compromised by this attack.

-The Deep Instinct product includes several layers of protection, including protection against malicious Powershell activity.
+The Deep Instinct product includes several layers of protection, such as zero-day threat protection and protection against malicious Powershell activity.
 This is done using several components, including a deep learning-based Powershell scanning mechanism.
 Powershell components, which are known to have been used in the attack, are prevented by Deep Instinct.
 In addition, Deep Instinct’s deep learning-based static analysis protection scans and protects customers from potentially abused dual-use tools which can be exploited by attackers as they attempt to remain under the radar.

 Deep Instinct is always on the lookout for new attacks of this kind and does everything in its power to ensure our customers are protected from any threat they might face.
 We are focused on expanding and monitoring all relevant IoCs and making sure Deep Instinct’s cybersecurity product line protects against them.
 Customers and prospects are invited to contact us for any help needed, or for any questions that arise.